 This is one of the best restaurants in ho chi minh and was the perfect local for a special dinner on one of our last nights in the city.

 Centrally located and housed in one of the last heritage buildings in the city, this restaurant echoes charm and sophistication as soon as you enter.

 The menu is made up of the many influences that helped create the city itself; Vietnamese, Chinese, Indian and French.
 And not only is this reflected in the beautiful food options but also in the extensive wine menu!

 The service was impeccable and the food flawless and we felt the atmosphere was perfect for a special dinner date.

 We sat in the balcony area of the restaurant and as it was on the second floor of the building, we could see the twinkling lights below.
 This area only had a couple of small tables in it which also added to the romantic feel of the whole experience.

-This was by far one of the best restaurants in Ho Chi Minh, and was recommended by our hotel and I can certainly see why!
+This was by far one of the best restaurants Ho Chi Minh has to offer, and was recommended by our hotel and I can certainly see why!

 There was the option to dine inside or out and it was suggested we book if we intended to have dinner there.
 We did book and were glad we did as the restaurant was completely full on the evening we went.

 The menu had a beautiful selection of traditional Vietnamese dishes, cooked and presented in the most incredible manner.